bannerLogin

 Shanghai Jewish Refugees Museum

 The life in Shanghai has greatly influenced the Sarah's life later in Israel.
 The decoration in her house is much like a traditional Chinese family in 1930s to 1940s.
 In the living room, the wooden square table with Chinese carved designs is orderly laid out.
 Several Chinese lanterns hang from the ceiling.
 In the middle of the wall, there is a picture depicting red-crowned cranes.
 Many kinds of Chinese traditional handcrafts are displayed in the cabinet against the corner.
 A picture of old Shanghai Bund was hanging on the wall in the porch.
-All the carefully arranged details reflect the master's deep Shanghai affection, though it is already 60 years after the farewell to Shanghai.
+All the carefully arranged details reflect the master's deep Shanghai affection, though it is already 60 years after the farewell to the city.

 "I bear bright emotion to China, for my husband and my son were born there, and my parents-in-law were buried there.
 I have spent my finest hours in China.
 Chinese people, being educated or not, always remain polite and helpful.
 They treat everybody alike.
 From the bottom of my heart, I take China as my second hometown."
 Sarah said with tears stand in her eyes.

-Travelers' Voices on Jewish Refugees' Shanghai Affection
+Questions & Answers on Jewish Refugees\ Shanghai Affection